- Open Access

 So-Youn Shin, Ann-Kristin Petersen contributed equally to this work.

 Electronic supplementary material

 Additional file 1: Table S1: Description of study samples.
-Table S2.
 Characteristics of metabolites analyzed in this study.
 Table S3.
 SNP quality metrics in KORA and TwinsUK.
 Table S4.
 Metabolite-lipid correlation metrics.
 Table S5.
 Results of conditional analysis.
 Table S6.
 Results of Mendelian randomization.
 Table S7.
 Results of structural equation modeling.
 Table S8.
 Skewness of metabolites in 38 significant SNP-MET-LIP sets tested.
 (XLSX 141 KB)